 A student who withdraws as a result of being called to required military service may choose (1) to receive a refund of tuition for the semester; (2) if eligible, to be assigned an incomplete (symbol X) in each course as described in Symbol X: Temporary Delay in Reporting the Final Class Grade; or (3) at the instructor's discretion, to receive a final grade in courses where the student has completed a substantial amount of coursework and has demonstrated sufficient mastery of the course material.
-Policies affecting students who are absent for military service but do not withdraw are given below.
+Policies affecting students who are absent for military service but do not withdraw are described on the following page: Attendance.